MathieuDelcer/MathieuDelcer.github.io/_posts/2022-11-01-CKAD_study_notes.md

 ---

 ## Context
-I prepared for the Kubernetes Certified Application Developer (CKAD) certification primarily using the [KodeKloud course](https://www.udemy.com/course/certified-kubernetes-application-developer/?srsltid=AfmBOoor5Dvoq2Nlo7QF8atbBD4qPKliplubQPY-ojSthI2T8jO1E6ET) with hands-on labs + [killer.sh](https://killer.sh/ckad).
+I prepared for the Kubernetes Certified Application Developer (CKAD) certification primarily using the [KodeKloud course](https://www.udemy.com/course/certified-kubernetes-application-developer/?srsltid=AfmBOoor5Dvoq2Nlo7QF8atbBD4qPKliplubQPY-ojSthI2T8jO1E6ET) with hands-on labs, followed by [killer.sh](https://killer.sh/ckad) at the end of my preparation, just before the real exam.
 Here are the notes I took during my exam preparation.

 ## EXPLAIN / HELP / OPTIONS
 - Get a list of all API versions